Katakrima

 The ewer man

-I hath observed
+I have observed

 are brutish, tarnished things.